 Sleep

 Like good nutrition and exercise, adequate sleep is crucial for wellness and success.
-Sleep is particularly important for you because you’re facing a number of pressures: taking classes, studying, maintaining a social life, working, and perhaps even caring for or raising family members.
+Sleep is particularly important for you because you’re facing many pressures: taking classes, studying, maintaining a social life, working, and perhaps even caring for or raising family members.
 Most college students have difficulty getting enough sleep.
 Yet it is critical for concentrating well.

 On the positive side, a healthy amount of sleep has the following benefits: